"Raid Abu-Manneh deserves special mention for his exceptional ability".Legal 500 2020

 - Acting on a dispute and arbitration in London between a Lebanese soft drinks company and a Syrian sugar manufacturer under the rules of the Refined Sugar association.

-- Acting on a number of ICC arbitrations in connection with the design and Construction of the Panama Canal.
+- Advising on a number of ICC arbitrations in connection with the design and construction of a major maritime project in Central America.

 - Acting on ICSID arbitration for Kuwaiti investors against the Government of Jordan.